Moon-of-Anthracite/EmpSystem/README.md

 A Java Web App developed while learning the basics of Spring Framework, Bootstrap Framework & Thymeleaf Template Engine.

 ## Introduction
-- EmpSystem is an Employee Management System with Basic CRUD Capabilities & Simplified UI.
+- EmpSystem is an Employee Management System with Basic CRUD Capabilities.
 - It was developed in the course of learning how to implement Spring Framework with Java.

 ## Project Details